Handbook

 • Development Account

-• Clubs have a web link to their Development Account page through University Development.
+• Clubs have a web link to their Development Account page through University Advancement.
 This is an easy way for people to donate using a credit/debit card.

-• The easiest way to use this money is to have us pay an invoice for you or get reimbursed.
+• The easiest way to use this money is to (a.)have us pay an invoice for you or (b.) get reimbursed.

-• If you obtain space or need assistance from IPF, make sure you have enough money in your development account to cover the expense.
-Also be sure you provide IPF with your proper accounting information (which is an account number RN031056 and your sub-account number) so we are billed accurately.
+• If you obtain space or need assistance from Infrastructure, Planning and Facilities (IPF), make sure you have enough money in your Development Account to cover the expense.
+Also be sure you provide IPF with your proper accounting information so we are billed accurately.

 • Most clubs have a RSO account (starts with “AR”) for events which is NOT subject to the same rules as a Development Account.
-However, one cannot receive tax deductible donations into a RSO (“AR”) account.
-This is what all RSOs have access to, the Rec Sports Development Account is a university account, hence allowing clubs to receive a tax deductible donations.
+However, one cannot receive tax deductible donations into a RSO agency (“AR”) account.
+This is what all RSOs have access to.
+The Rec Sports Development Account is a university account, hence allowing clubs to receive tax deductible donations.

 • No reimbursement for travel is allowed unless you submit a Travel Authorization form prior to leaving for the event.
 That form is in addition to the on-line travel form.
 You must contact the Club Sports Director at least two weeks before travel if you hope to get reimbursed for any travel expenses (including reimbursement for hotel, vehicles, gas, etc).
 There are very specific procedures that must be followed before this type of reimbursement can occur.
 Here are just a few examples of restrictions for clubs requesting reimbursement for travel: